michelle-morin/forest-explorer/README.md

 * HTML
 * CSS
 * Adobe Photoshop
-* Stamen MapStack (to generate the custom tile layer for each map)
+* Stamen MapStack (to generate the custom tile layer for each map, which is a stack of Stamen terrain, Stamen watercolor, and CartoDB Positron map tiles)

 ## Copyright Notice